 Status Change of State Medicaid Plan or State Child Health Insurance Program (SCHIP) - Loss of eligibility from a state Medicaid or SCHIP health plan is also a qualifying event for special enrollment for the eligible employee and/or eligible Dependents.
 The employee must properly file an application with the employer within 60 days after coverage has ended.
 In addition, special enrollment is allowed for the employee who becomes eligible for premium assistance, with respect to coverage under the employer's health coverage, under a state Medicaid or SCHIP health plan, including any waiver or demonstration project conducted under or in relation to these plans.
-Similarly, the employee must properly file an application with the employer within 60 days after the eligibility date for assistance is determined.
+Similarly, the employee must properly file an application with the employee must properly file and properly file a